RHEcosystemAppEng/exhort-java-api/README.md

 # CodeReady Dependency Analytics Java API<br/>![latest-no-snapshot][0] ![latest-snapshot][1]

 > This project is still a WIP.
-For analysis, currently, only Java's Maven ecosystem is implemented.
+Currently, only Java's Maven ecosystem is implemented.

-The _Crda JAVA API_ module is deployed to _GitHub Package Registry_.
+The _Crda Java API_ module is deployed to _GitHub Package Registry_.

+Looking for our JavaScript/TypeScript API?
+Try [Crda JavaScript API](https://github.com/RHEcosystemAppEng/crda-javascript-api).

 <details>
 <summary>Click here for configuring <em>GHPR</em> and gaining access to the <em>crda-java-api</em> module.</summary>